jlarge11-demos/terraform-route53-cloudfront-s3/README.md

 * `aws_secret_access_key` for the IAM user that will be authenticating your Terraform run to AWS.
 * `environment` - My original attempt was to avoid having this variable and instead refer `var.workspace` in the config, but that always brings back the value `default` for some reason.
 I found an [issue](https://github.com/hashicorp/terraform/issues/22802) out there that gets into that confusion, but it appears to remain unresolved.

-# The hostedzone folder
-This folder contains the DNS hosted zone for your site.
-It should be stood up before applying the `site` folder.  **Important:**  When applying, do not run `terraform apply` on its own.
-Instead, run `./tfapply` which will also run an AWS CLI command to sync the name servers between the newly created hosted zone and the domain registration.
-This is admittedly pretty awkward, which is why I separated this part into its own folder.
-While it should be fine to tear down and repave the rest of the infrastructure in this project, the hosted zone should probably be left alone once it's been created, especially since it costs $0.50 every time you create a new one.
-For more details about these name server sync issues, I've provided more details further down in this writeup.

-# The site folder
-This folder contains the rest of the infrastructure.
-You should be able to repave this as many times as you want, but whenever you do, you'll also need to push the static content up again by going to your `main-ui` folder (or your `main-ui` repo if you separated it out) and running `npm run deploy`.

-# Building your site
+# Let's start building your site
-This section will provide you with instructions to completely build the infrastructure for your new site.
+Now that we've gone through the contents of this repo and explained our usage of remote state management, it's time to build a site and expose it to the internet.
 The following assumptions are made...

 * You have an AWS root account setup.
+* You have the AWS CLI installed.
+You don't necessarily need this to use Terraform in general, but there's an awkward part of these instructions where you run a bash script that runs Terraform and an AWS CLI command.
 * You already have an admin level IAM user with an access key and a secret key.
 This user will authenticate Terraform to AWS.
 In the real world, you'll probably be more sophisticated with your IAM setup, but this should get us by for what we're learning here.

 ### Coming up with your domain name
 This can be anything you like, but if you're just playing around, one thing you can do is to visit [this site](https://frightanic.com/goodies_content/docker-names.php) which will generate one of those funny names that Docker gives you.
 The last time I ran this, I got `berserk_nobel`, so for this writeup, I'm going to go with a domain of `berserknobel.com`.
-When you execute these instructions, you would simply replace `berserknobel` with the site name that you're going with.
+For the rest of these instructions, I'm going to reference `berserknobel` simply because I'd rather do that than put ugly placeholders all over the place.
+When you execute these instructions, you should simply replace `berserknobel` with the site name that you're going with.

-### Registering on Route53
+### Registering on Route53 in the AWS Console
 Unlike most of our AWS infrastructure, we're going to do this manually.
 This will cost you $12 if you're using a `.com` domain (or $282 for a `.sucks` domain, holy smokes).
 Alternatively, if you already have a domain in Route53 for playing around with, you can simply use that one and skip this section.
 If you decide to register your own domain in Route53, then you'll need to do the following...

 1. Login to the AWS console as your admin IAM user.